Second-degree murder is killing someone with malice aforethought.

-Intentional Killings Without Premeditation
+Intentional Killing Without Premeditation

 For example, Adam and Bill are neighbors arguing about the fence between their properties.
 Adam visits Bill to talk about the situation and, while there, impulsively grabs a shotgun hanging above the fireplace.
 Adam shoots and kills Bill.
-Adam didn't have any plan to kill Bill when he went to Bill's house that day, so there was no premeditation.
-At the time he pulled the trigger, however, Adam fully intended to kill Bill or at least severely hurt him.
-In this situation, prosecutors would probably charge him with second-degree murder.
+Adam didn't have any plan to kill Bill when he went to Bill's house that day.
+So, there was no premeditation.
+At the time he pulled the trigger, though, Adam fully intended to kill Bill or at least severely hurt him.
+In this situation, prosecutors would probably charge Adam with second-degree murder.

-If, on the other hand, Adam kills Bill during a sudden quarrel with provocation, the charge would likely be voluntary manslaughter.
-The idea is that if Adam is driven by the "heat of passion," he should not get punished the same as if he intended to kill Bill.
+But what if Bill provoked Adam?
+If Adam kills Bill during a sudden argument with provocation, the charge would likely be voluntary manslaughter.
+The idea is that if Adam decided to kill Bill in the "heat of passion," he should not get punished the same as if he intended to kill Bill.

 Intent to Cause Only Serious Bodily Harm

 For example, instead of shooting Bill, Adam grabs a shovel and whacks Bill in the head with all his strength.
-While Adam didn't specifically intend to kill Bill when he hit him, he did intend to strike him with the shovel knowing that such a blow to the head carried with it a distinct possibility of death.
-Adam killing Bill in this way would be classified as murder in the second degree.
+While Adam didn't specifically intend to kill Bill when he hit him, he did intend to strike him with the shovel.
+Knowing that a blow to the head could very well result in death, the charge would likely be second-degree murder.

 Extreme Indifference to Human Life